Tearsheet

 AI Analysis | Feedback

-• Real Estate Education and Training: Delivers comprehensive training, coaching, and continuing education programs for real estate agents and brokers.
+• Real Estate Brokerage Education and Coaching: The company provides required training, coaching, and business development programs for its real estate agents through its La Rosa Coaching, LLC subsidiary.

 AI Analysis | Feedback